 You won’t believe how scrumptious these healthy banana oatmeal muffins are.
 They’re made with sweet ripe bananas, Greek yogurt, rolled oats, and whole wheat flour keeping them nice and fluffy!

-Although naturally sweetened, you could add some chocolate chips for a delicious treat.
+Although naturally sweetened, you could add some chocolate chips for a delicious treat, it’s almost like chocolate banana chia pudding.
 Yum!

-Keep a stash of these delicious and healthy oatmeal muffins on your counter or the freezer for easy access to a protein filled healthy breakfast idea any day of the week!
+Keep a stash of these delicious and healthy oatmeal muffins on your counter or the freezer for easy access to protein filled healthy breakfast ideas any day of the week!
 Also, on rotation is this easy carrot cake baked oatmeal!

 There is so much to love about these healthy banana oatmeal muffins!
 Easy to make in one bowl, plus the combination of whole grain ingredients deliver fiber, potassium, protein, and healthy fats to keep you full longer.